-- (1) Instead, remove the key from the starting switch and put an Out of service tag on the truck. - (2) If all of the daily inspection checks were normal or satisfactory, the truck can be operated.
+- (1) Remove the key from the start switch and put an Out of service tag on the truck. - (2) If all of the daily inspection checks were normal or satisfactory, the truck can be operated.

 2. SUGGESTION FOR NEW TRUCK